khalid-hussain/shaheen/chap9.md

 out of prison and serving you.
 Now get up.
 This is no time for thinking.
 This is the time to get work done."

-The next day after the victory of Loja, when Badr Bin Mughira returned after chasing Ferdinand's troops, Abul Hassan called in a consultative council of the chiefs of the army.
+The next day after the victory of Loja, when Badr bin Mughira returned after chasing Ferdinand's troops, Abul Hassan called in a consultative council of the chiefs of the army.
 Some chiefs were of the opinion to return to Granada, make proper preparations and then invade Ferdinand's kingdom.
-But Badr Bin Mughira emphasized that Ferdinand should not be allowed to rest.
+But Badr bin Mughira emphasized that Ferdinand should not be allowed to rest.

 He said, "If we were to invade right after this victory, the enemy would not